PARENT HANDBOOK

 Each year group has a Leader of Learning who is responsible for the welfare of students.
 In 2019 they are:

-• Leader of Learning Wellbeing: Mrs Sue Cooper
+• Leader of Wellbeing: Mrs Sue Cooper

 • Leader of Learning Wellbeing Year 7: Mr Jarryd Leaves